daylerees/anbu/readme.md

 ## Installation

+You'll need to add the package to the `require` section of your Laravel app `composer.json` file:

+    "daylerees/anbu": "dev-master"

 First ensure that you have a database, and that it is configured with Laravel.

 Next add the following service provider to `app/config/app.php`: